Welcome to the second edition of our round-up of news in the renewable and solar energy industry.

 Why Oil Giants are Swapping Oil Rigs for Offshore Windfarms

-The world’s biggest oil companies are no stranger to UK waters, but by the end of the decade, they will be running more offshore wind turbines than oil rigs.
+The world’s biggest oil companies are no stranger to UK waters.
+However, by the end of the decade, they will be running more offshore wind turbines than oil rigs.

 BP has already made a splash with a record-breaking bid to build two giant wind farms in the Irish Sea.